-Applying the framework to reforms underway in the NEM

-To demonstrate how the framework is used, we have applied it to a selection of current rules and reforms in the market.
+Applying the framework to reforms underway in the NEM To demonstrate how the framework is used, we have applied it to a selection of current rules and reforms in the market.
 Through this, we can show the benefits of using the framework to deliver a structured analytical approach to assessing the congruency of multiple market reforms, as well as provide insights into the complex regulatory environment.
 In total, 23 rules and reforms were selected, spanning across various issues within the NEM.
 From this, we were able to construct a holistic picture of the various interactions between reforms highlighting the complexity of the current regulatory landscape and raising questions around congruency and coordination.
 Figure 3 outlines these interactions at a high-level, while Section 4 of the report sets out our findings in detail and Appendix B contains details on individual assessment and scoring.
-Observations from our analysis are set out below:
+Observations from our analysis are set out below: 1.

 There were a large number of similar outcomes and objectives between reforms in the contracting market, with multiple proposals aiming to increase contract market liquidity.
 The contract market is particularly complex, with small changes potentially having a disproportionate negative impact on efficiency.
 Our analysis flagged questions around how these reforms would work together in practice and whether there could be inefficiencies from duplication if all proposals were implemented.
+3.

-Five minute settlements, which is due to be implemented on 1 July 2021, could have outcomes that impact a large number of other reforms given the magnitude of this change to settlement processes.
+Changes to generator registration thresholds will have a broad impact that will require consideration of costs and benefits of reforms on newly obligated generators.
+2. Five minute settlements, which is due to be implemented on 1 July 2021, could have outcomes that impact a large number of other reforms given the magnitude of this change to settlement processes.
 The alignment of current and potential future reforms with five minute settlements requires careful consideration by decision makers.
+4.